SEACrowd/seacrowd-datahub/README.md

 We greatly appreciate your help!

-The artifacts of this hackathon will be described in a forthcoming academic paper targeting a machine learning or NLP audience.
+The artifacts of this initiative will be described in a forthcoming academic paper targeting a machine learning or NLP audience.
 Please refer to [this section](#contribution-guidelines) for your contribution rewards for helping South-East Asian NLP.
 We recognize that some datasets require more effort than others, so please reach out if you have questions.
 Our goal is to be inclusive with credit!

 ## Acknowledgements